lmiroslaw/azure-docs/articles/security/azure-security-disk-encryption.md

 * Disable encryption on OS drive for Linux IaaS VMs
 * IaaS VMs created using classic VM creation method
-* Integration with your on-premises Key Management Service
-* Azure Files (Azure file share), Network file system (NFS), Dynamic volumes, Windows VMs configured with Software-based RAID systems
+* Integration with your on-premises Key Management Service s* Azure Files (Azure file share), Network file system (NFS), Dynamic volumes, Windows VMs configured with Software-based RAID systems

 ### Encryption Features
 When you enable and deploy Azure disk encryption for Azure IaaS VMs, the following capabilities are enabled, depending on the configuration provided: